bcbio/bcbio-nextgen/docs/contents/configuration.rst

 - ``fusion_caller`` Specify a standalone fusion caller for fusion mode.
 Supports ``oncofuse`` for STAR/tophat runs, ``pizzly`` and ``ericscript`` for all runs.
-  If a standalone caller is specified (i.e. ``pizzly`` or ``ericscript`` ), fusion detection will not be performed with aligner.
+  If a standalone caller is specified (i.e. ``pizzly`` or ``ericscript`` ), fusion detection will not be performed with aligner. ``oncofuse`` only supports human genome builds GRCh37 and hg19. ``ericscript`` supports human genome builds GRCh37, hg19 and hg38 after installing the associated fusion databases (:ref:`datatarget-install`).

 HLA typing
 ==========